whaleygeek/pyenergenie/README.md

 that the code needs to be more flexible, accessible to all, and better structured and documented, so I plan to develop via a series of progressive releases an open source python wrapper that others can fork and further innovate with.

+Notes
+====

+Sharing of SPI/GPIO with this library will be an interesting challenge, often it is useful to also use other GPIO's and to use other SPI devices with an alternative chip select.
+The bcm2835 library doesn't seem to be provided or wrapped in a way conjucive to sharing.
+This might be addressed in the second pass of coding, it's too much to chew on in the first pass.

+I'm hoping to publish a low level C API to the devices that others can code to via foreign function interfaces, and possibly a high level API that implements basic device classes, with higher level abstractions written in the python.

+Getting perfect reuse for all on the first pass is going to be impossible.

 David Whale

 @whaleygeek